chenxingqiang/secret-learn/doc/install.rst

 The Debian/Ubuntu package is split in three different packages called ``python3-xlearn`` (python modules), ``python3-xlearn-lib`` (low-level implementations and bindings), ``python-xlearn-doc`` (documentation).
-Note that jax-sklearn requires Python 3, hence the need to use the `python3-` suffixed package names.
+Note that secret-learn requires Python 3, hence the need to use the `python3-` suffixed package names.
 Packages can be installed using ``apt-get``: